What is Failure Club at Mothership Hackermoms

 - July 8, 2023 to August 12, 2023 (Mini 6-week series)

 - September 9, 2023 to December 2, 2023 (12 weeks with a break on Nov.
 26)

 Failure Club is included in the Mothership HackerMom membership, which requires an application process.

 - $275 for 12-week series if paid in advance

 - $100 per month ($300 total for 12-week series)

 If interested, use the Google form below to sign up:

+There are Failure Clubs all over the world.
 We started Failure Club seeing that women have a fearful relationship to failure and perfectionism that begins in childhood.
-However as creatives and life-long learners, we know that failure is a part of the creative process.
+However, as creatives and lifelong learners, we know that failure is a part of the creative process.
 Failing is good practice.
 We want to model that for our kids.
 As we make tangible these creative dreams and demons, we exit our comfort zones and enter the dangerous territory of risk and fear.
 Life begins at the end of our comfort zone.

-Our Failure Club is inspired and modeled by those shown in director Morgan Spurlock online video series.
-There are Failure Clubs all over the world:
+In 2012, our Failure Club was inspired and modeled by those shown in director Morgan Spurlock’s online video series.

 “From the outset, failure is not only a highly probable outcome, it is the desired outcome.
 Only through embracing the reality of failure can its societal stigmas be stripped away and replaced with an inspirational alternative.
 The Failure Club process will rewire you to look at ‘failure’ as acceptable and even fun.
 It is only then that one discovers that most of life’s limitations are arbitrary, self-imposed, and based on fear.
 And when we overcome that fear, we blow away our self-inflicted limits, and we will each achieve results that appear miraculous.”